Middle school students will compete in Rowan's FIRST LEGO League competition | More

 Frequently Asked Questions

-Do I need the Student Health Insurance Policy to be seen at the Student Health Center?
+Do I need the Student Health Insurance Policy to be seen at the Student Health Services?

-No. All matriculated Rowan Students currently attending classes are able to visit the Student Health Center.
+No. All matriculated Rowan Students currently attending classes are able to visit the Student Health Services.

 Do I make an appointment?

 Yes.
-Please call the Student Health Center to schedule an appointment with one of our providers.
+Please call the The Wellness Center to schedule an appointment with a Student Health Services provider.
 It is highly recommended that students call early in the day before appointments fill up.
 True medical emergencies or major injuries should call 911 or proceed directly to an emergency facility.

-Do I pay for services at the health center?
+Do I pay for services at Student Health Services?

 There is no charge for office visits as we are supported, in part, by student fees.
 We offer certain medications, lab testing, and immunizations for a charge.
 For these services, you will receive a receipt which can be submitted for reimbursement from your health insurance company.
 Students are responsible for prescription drugs, labs, x-rays and outside provider costs.
 You may also receive personal counseling, including individual, group and couples counseling or psychotherapy at no charge through our affiliated Counseling and Psychological Services Center (856-256-4222).